 Academic status is not in good standing/not achieving satisfactory academic progress within student’s program of study.

-Advisor Hold: (See respective UG or DC Advisor)
+Advisor Hold: (See respective Advisor)

-Library Hold: (Must clear through Library )
+Library Hold: (Must clear through the library)

 For overdue books/unpaid fines.

-Performance Contract Hold: (See COC Dean’s Advisor)
+Performance Contract Hold: (See respective Advisor)

 Unfulfilled admission or academic restriction contracts or incomplete admission documentation.